A construction of the rough path above fractional Brownian motion using Volterra's representation: Iterated integrals of order 2

-which is exactly the quantity $I_{st}$ studied at Lemma \ref{lem:bnd-K-2}.
+which is exactly the quantity $I_{st}$ studied at Lemma \ref {lem:bnd-K-2}.
 The desired bound follows from Lemma \ref{lem:bnd-K-2}.

-Let us now treat the case $i_1=i_2=i$, still concentrating our efforts on the inequality $\be[ ( \bb^{\2,1}_{st}(i,i) )^2] \lesssim (t-s)^{4H}$.
-In this context, Proposition \ref{prop:ito-strato} yields the decomposition $\bb^{\2,1}_{st}(i,i)=M_{st}+V_{st}$, with
+Let us now treat the case $i_1=i_2=i$, still concentrating our efforts on the inequality $\be[ ( \hat\bb^{\mathbf{2},1}_{st}(i,i) )^2] \lesssim (t-s)^{4H}$.
+In this context, Proposition \ref{prop:ito-strato} yields the decomposition $\hat\bb^{\mathbf{2},1}_{st}(i,i)=M_{st}+V_{st}$, with

 where we stress the fact that $V_{st}$ is a deterministic correction term.
-It is thus obviously enough to obtain the bounds $\be[M_{st}^2]\lesssim (t-s)^{4H}$ and $V_{st}^2\lesssim (t-s)^{4H}$ separately, the first of these bounds being obtained by evaluating $I_{st}$ in Lemma \ref{lem:bnd-K-2} again.
-As far as $V_{st}$ is concerned, Jensen's inequality allows us to assert
+It is thus obviously enough to obtain the bounds $\be [M_{st}^2]\lesssim (t-s)^{4H}$ and $V_{st}^2\lesssim(t-s)^{4H}$ separately, the first of these bounds being obtained by evaluating $I_{st}$ in Lemma \ref {lem:bnd-K-2} again.
+As far as $V_{st}$ is concerned, we make the decomposition

+The second term is bounded by a constant times $(t-s)^{2H}$ by Lemma \ref{lem:bnd-K-1}.
+For the first term we use the estimate